OpenSCAD Cheat Sheet: Essential Commands for 3D Modeling

 💡 Pro Tips

-- Starting point: Generate OpenSCAD from photos to get working code fast
+translate([37.5, 0, 0])was for - Don't start from scratch: Generate OpenSCAD from photos to get working code in minutes

 Skip the Blank Page